• ECTS

 Syllabus

-• a section on digital electronics and microelectronic manufacturing processes
+• a section on digital electronics and microelectronics manufacturing processes

-The course part of the analogical part is in a form of course-TD in group.
-The sessions start with reminders of useful notions and the students then work in groups on proposed exercises.
-During the session, regular updates are made to add information or to come back on points that do not seem to be mastered by the students.
-At the end of the session, each group gives a report.
-For the two parts analog and digital we are more in a TD-TP structure, where before making simulations on computers it is necessary to make a theoretical study.
-The computer is only there to illustrate the manufacturing processes and to validate the previous theoretical studies.
+The lecture part of the Analog section is in the form of a group lecture-DT.
+Sessions begin with a reminder of useful concepts, and students then work in groups on the exercises proposed.
+During the session, regular updates are made to add new information or go back over points that the students don't seem to have mastered.
+At the end of the session, each group submits a report.
+In the case of both analog and digital practical sessions, the structure is more TD-TP, where a theoretical study is required before running computer simulations.
+The computer is only there to illustrate the manufacturing processes and validate the previous theoretical studies.

 Read more